Mercerenies/a-turtles-troll/README.md

 ### Version 1.20

+* Starting with version 1.20, A Turtle's Troll is now licensed under the GNU GPL v3 or later.
 * A Turtle's Troll has been updated to run in Minecraft 1.20.1.
 * Looking at nylium transforms it into primed TNT.
 * Jumps may fail if you're overencumbered.